Fiserv/universal-commerce/recipes/InApp_Payments.md

 -  For questions or issues regarding the Apple developer account and portal, please work with Apple directly.

-# Merchant – Create Apple Certificate Sandbox (test)
+## Merchant – Create Apple Certificate Sandbox (test)

-## Step 1: Create a Payeezy Developer account
+### Step 1: Create a Payeezy Developer account

+*Please consider creating an account using a shared/group mailbox to avoid access issues in the future.
+*Select “developer as the merchant” option in the “Tell us about your business” section.

 1) Enroll here: [https://developer.payeezy.com/user/register](https://developer.payeezy.com/user/register)

-* Please consider creating an account using a shared/group mailbox to avoid access issues in the future.
-* Select “developer as the merchant” option in the “Tell us about your business” section

 2) Activate your account using the email sent to your mailbox.
 3) Enter a secure password using the activation link in the email and click the “LOG IN” button once completed.
 4) Once logged in, click the “Get Certified” button on top to begin the certification process.
 You will be asked to change your password one more time, kindly do so.
 5) Once the password is changed, expand the “Personal Information” section, and fill out the form completely.
-* Please select “FIRSTDATA” for the “Who were you referred by?” question and fill out the target market accordingly.
+*Please select “FIRSTDATA” for the “Who were you referred by?” question and fill out the target market accordingly.
 *Select “developer as the merchant” option in the “Tell us about your business” section.
 6) Finally, click on “CERTIFY” and then “SAVE”.
 7) Click cancel on the “Add A Merchant” screen that will show up as we automatically create a